 Both SOGOLAS and Tallinn University in general offer many ways students can have an interesting social life.
 SOGOLAS’ students have a student representation organisation Civitas that takes care of students’ educational and social needs.
 Institute includes many topical student organisations, for example the International Relations’ Society.
 University offers even more possibilities: from choir singing and gym practice to various social clubs and student organisations.
 SOGOLAS organises conferences every year, open to both students and researchers; as well as many public lectures every other week.

-Tallinn University has a modern urban campus located in the center of the city.
+Tallinn University has a modern urban campus located in the centre of the city.
 Our students have access to physical and online libraries, computer labs, cafeterias and cafes.
 Further, the university has all the facilities necessary for a productive learning environment and ample opportunities for leisure, sports, and social activities, all leading to an exciting and well balanced student life.
 Take a walk around our campus via the virtual tour!

 Liberal arts in social sciences has a student body from all over the world.
 Closely connected to other English programs and classes are often with visiting Erasmus students so day-to-day student life is always international.
 Tallinn University has a modern campus, situated right in the city centre.
 The students have access to computer classes, and both the physical and online library.
 University offers a chance for leisure, sports, learning, and social affairs.
 Tallinn University has all the facilities necessary for a productive and exciting student life.